 In order for the reproduction to happen, it is necessary to organize regular fluctuations in water temperature from 22 to 25 degrees.
 In addition, loaches need to be injected with hormonal drugs.

-Before mating, you need to feed the fish.
-To do this, it is recommended to use vegetable bait, and live food will have to be reduced to a minimum amount.
+Before mating, you need to feed the fish with vegetable bait, and live food should be reduced to a minimum amount.

 Before spawning, the bottom of the tank must be covered with a net.
 This is done so that the females do not eat their brood after throwing eggs.